 Before joining the JSD program at Notre Dame Law School, Khawla worked as a legal fellow at Women Enabled International where she was awarded the Civil Society Professional Program Award for her work and served as the organization’s representative to the U.S. Civil Society Working Group on Women, Peace, and Security.
 Khawla helped deliver humanitarian aid assistance to people from all over the world while serving with the American Red Cross and the Syrian Arab Red Crescent.

 Her research interests include international humanitarian law, international human rights law, international criminal law, Disability law, and immigration law.
-At Notre Dame, Khawla’s research intends to focus on the crime of forced displacement and property rights under International Humanitarian Law.
+At Notre Dame, Khawla’s research intends to focus on the topic of reparation and the treatment of refugees and migrants under international law.